-ACHI has a broad scope of programs and services to the extent of our funding resources and workforce allow.
-Most of our services focus on with a mind of bridging the gap between service providers and clients.
+ACHI has a broad scope of programs and services.
+Most of our services are formed with a mind of bridging the gap between service providers and clients.
 To effectively deliver the services, we work jointly with our clients and partner organizations.
-For our clients’ convenience, our programs are provided using native language and utilizing various progressive cultural activities, which have a significant role in developing trust and preparing clients to receive additional help or open opportunity for self-development.
+For our clients’ convenience, some of the programs are provided using native language and utilizing various progressive cultural activities.
+This has a significant role in developing trust and preparing clients to receive timely needed help and support.
+It also creates opportunities for clients’ self-development and progress.
 The following are some of the major programs and services that ACHI continue to provide since its inception in 2005.

 - Social support system: In this program, we attempt to connect clients with similar needs through a social support system.
 The program uses the group’s native cultures and language with a firm confidentially policy we impose to protect our clients’ privacy.
 As we know, most refugees and immigrants go through a traumatic journey before entering the USA due to war, abuse, illiteracy, and cultural differences.
 The support system is crucial for most of our clients to overcome several of their challenges or obstacles and understand how to safely navigate their new environment and become self-sufficient.
 If need, clients will also be referred to counseling and social work services as needed.
 We form a social support system as needs arise in various age category seniors, women, parental, professional, and youth.